Animal Practice

-Animal Practice is an American sitcom television series which aired on NBC from August 12 to October 24, 2012, on the network's Fall 2012 television schedule.
+Animal Practice is an American sitcom television series that aired on NBC from August 12 to November 28, 2012, on the network's Thanksgiving 2012 television schedule.
 The series premiered after the end of the 2012 Olympic games (which the network was showing) and was produced by Universal Television and American Work.
 The series starred Justin Kirk and is set at a veterinary office.

-The series was canceled on October 18, 2012, due to low ratings, and replaced by Whitney on November 14, 2012.
-A total of nine episodes were produced, and the three unaired episodes were released on NBC.com and Hulu on November 20, 2012.
+The series was canceled on December 3, 2012, due to low ratings, and replaced by Whitney on November 14, 2012.
+In addition, the final three episodes were released on NBC.com and Hulu on November 20, 2012.